Blindspot22/CSS-Implementation-Candle-/README.md

 ## Candle
-A simple candle implementation made with HTML and CSS
+A simple candle implementation made with HTML and CSS.